Practice Lab 4 - Create a Power Automate flow

 We only want to send a notification for high-priority requests.
 Add a condition to check the priority value.

-- Select the Newley added condition, and configure as follows:
+- Select the newly added condition, and configure as follows:

-- In the left box, click in the field and select Priority (from Dynamic content – this comes from the trigger output).
+- In the left box, select the field to choose a value, and select Priority from Dynamic content.

 - Set the operator to is equal to.